SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 String Interpolation
 ____________________

-The ``println`` function can be used to print more complex logging messages, in a similar manner to Cocoa's ``NSLog`` function.
+The ``println`` function can print more complex logging messages, in a similar manner to Cocoa's ``NSLog`` function.
 These messages can include the current values of constants and variables.

-Swift uses :newTerm:`string interpolation` to include named values as part of a longer string.
-String interpolation gives a way to include a constant or variable's name as a placeholder in a string, and to prompt Swift to replace it with the current value of that constant or variable.
+Swift uses :newTerm:`string interpolation` to include a constant or variable's name as a placeholder in a longer string, and to prompt Swift to replace it with the current value of that constant or variable.
 The constant or variable's name should be wrapped by parentheses, and escaped with a backslash before the opening parenthesis:

-.. testcode:: namedValues
+.. testcode:: constantsAndVariables

    -> println("The current value of friendlyWelcome is \(friendlyWelcome)")
    <- The current value of friendlyWelcome is 👋, 🌎